programmerPhysicist/tomato/README.md

 Getting Started/Running
 -----------------------

-Simply run 'make' in the 'tomato' directory to compile the code.
+Simply run `make` in the 'tomato' directory to compile the code.

 To run:
 cd source_code_folder/bin